Kashima Antlers: Stadium

 Kashima Soccer Stadium has been the home ground of Kashima since 26 March 1993.
 The Kashima Soccer Museum, opened in 2004 is set for wide-scale renewal, while the Wellness Plaza, established in 2006, is also in line for similar improvements, including the installation of a public bath.
 There is a real awareness of furthering stadium use on non-matchdays to ensure Kashima Stadium is a hub for the local region.

 On the other hand, the importance of Kashima Stadium as a sacred football ground will also increase.
-The stadium has been selected as a host venue for the 2020 Tokyo Olympics, meaning it will international competition for the first time since the 2002 FIFA World Cup.
+The stadium was selected as a host venue for the 2020 Tokyo Olympics, where it hosted international competition for the first time since the 2002 FIFA World Cup.
 Ahead of that, the stadium will also host the Ibaraki National Sports Festival this year, at which athletes will gather from all over the country.

-In 2008 a 500-metre LED wraparound advertising board, the longest in Asia, was installed at the front of the second tier.
+In 2008, a 500-metre LED wraparound advertising board, the longest in Asia, was installed at the front of the second tier.
 In 2017, the latest large electronic screens were added to both the north and south stands as part of the commitment to improving the viewing environment for visitors.